emsbusinessrepo/emsbusinessrepo/README.md

 ### Hi!
 Welcome to my GitHub Repository 👋.
-My name is Soh En Ming and I'm a recent MSc in AI & BCS in Data Sc graduate from Monash University 📚
+My name is Soh En Ming and I'm a recent MSc in AI & BCS in Data Sc graduate from Monash University 📚 Below is all the projects, assignments, capstones which I've created throughout my education.

 <!--